Robert S. Stevens (politician): Career

+Early political activity

 A Democrat, Stevens was a supporter of James Buchanan for President in 1856.
 After winning the presidential election, Buchanan appointed Stevens as a special commissioner, and in this capacity Stevens arranged the sale of land ceded to the United States in 1854 by the Kaskaskia, Peoria, Piankeshaw and Wea tribes.

 Stevens served as Mayor of Lecompton in 1858, and served in the Kansas State Senate from 1862 to 1863.
 While in the Senate he was a target of the effort to remove Governor Charles L. Robinson.
 Robinson was accused of selling state bonds to Stevens at a discount, with Stevens re-selling the bonds at a profit and splitting the proceeds with Robinson.
 The state legislature attempted to impeach Robinson, but he was acquitted.

+Business losses and move to Lawrence

 Stevens was later involved in a federally sanctioned venture to commercially develop Sac and Fox reservations.
 The project, which included wood houses, sawmills, and small factories was looked on with disfavor by the Native American residents, who preferred to keep to their traditional ways of life.
 Stevens lost much of his fortune in this effort, and the federal government failed to reimburse him as called for in Stevens's contract, so it took him 20 years to retire the debt.

 Stevens moved to Lawrence in 1862 and became president of a local bank.
 During the Lawrence Massacre he intervened with Quantrill's Raiders in an effort to have them end their attack.

 In 1869 Stevens won the contract to supervise construction of the Missouri–Kansas–Texas Railroad, nicknamed M-K-T or Katy, the first railroad to reach Indian Territory (now Oklahoma), after which it continued into Texas.
 As head of construction, and later the railroad's General Manager, Stevens was responsible for the founding of Parsons in Kansas, Denison in Texas, and other towns along the route.
 Several of these towns have streets named after Stevens.
 He left the railroad during the period when Jay Gould controlled it.
 The Katy became profitable after construction, and Stevens became wealthy while in its employ, enabling him pay back his creditors in full by the end of the 1870s.

+Retirement

 In 1879 Stevens retired and returned to Attica, where he lived in retirement as a gentleman farmer and also invested in local businesses, including railroads.
 He also became involved in several civic and charitable causes, including constructing a library which was named for him, modernizing and expanding local schools and rebuilding the Attica Presbyterian Church.

+Congress

 In 1880 Stevens was an unsuccessful candidate for Congress.
 Stevens was elected as a Democrat to the Forty-eighth Congress and served in the United States House of Representatives as United States Representative for the Thirty-first Congressional District of New York from March 4, 1883, to March 3, 1885.
 He was an unsuccessful candidate for reelection in 1884.

 Death

-Stevens died in Attica on February 23, 1893, and is interred at Forest Hill Cemetery.
+Stevens died in Attica on February 23, 1893 at the age of 68.
+He is interred at Forest Hill Cemetery.